astrolabsoftware/fink-object-api/install/README.md

 WantedBy=multi-user.target
 ```

 Make sure you change `PORT2` with your actual port.
+Make sure also to update path to `gunicorn`.
 Reload units and launch the application:

 ```bash
 systemctl daemon-reload